tektronix/keithley/Instrument_Examples/DAQ6510/README.md

 Python example to scan thermocouples over 24+ hours and plot results with matplotlib.
 See README in directory for more.

 * **[Mixed Function Multi-Channel Scanning](./Mixed_Function_Multi-Channel_Scanning/)**
-Python and Visual Basic examples to perform more complex scans with multiple measurement functions.
+Both TSP and Python with Visual Basic examples to perform more complex scans with multiple measurement functions.
 See README in directory for more.

 * **[Mixed Signal Scanning](./Mixed_Signal_Scanning/)**
 Python and MatLab example with RS-232 to set up and execute a scan with multiple measurement functions.